DataTalksClub/mlops-zoomcamp/03-orchestration/homework.md

 * 10
 * 25

+**Note:** Your answer may be off by 1.
+It's okay.
+Select the option closest to your answer.

 ## Q6.
 Creating a work-queue

 In order to run this flow, you will need an agent and a work queue.
 Because we scheduled our flow on every month, it won't really get picked up by an agent.
 For this exercise, create a work-queue from the UI and view it using the CLI.